 My Pizza Pit manager lays down the law.
 I missed so many shifts, he is thinking of hiring a replacement.
 I promise better attendance.
 I feel it is unfair to fire me from a two-hour shift – the desperation of the minimum wage worker.
 I like driving around Ames and the tips are good.
 Spring has definitely come to the prairie.
 My mood lifts.
 When I call Jack, he gets upset that I’m not as miserable as he supposedly is from missing me.
 It isn’t the hormones, as Jace has been keeping him busy all night long.

-By week’s end, I was comfortably back into my routine.
-Jack had his Regis Knight Corps at his beck and call.
+By week’s end, I am comfortably back into my routine.
+Jack has his Regis Knight Corps at his beck and call.
 His appearance on Page Six was noticed by the Monseigneur at Regis High.
 The Knights are now charged with keeping him out of further trouble.
 To allay his boredom, I suggest he take the Knights on a weekend visit to the Stone family farm in Vermont.
 Their milking skills need not go to waste.
 Jack reports it is a success.
 Jace notices that the Regis boys experience repressed attraction to their fairy charge, but no overt activity has occurred.
-I should think about unforeseen consequences when I send Jack off to the country with horny ROTC cadets.
+I should think twice about unforeseen consequences when I send Jack off to the country with horny ROTC cadets.

 Jack arrives with just one Regis Knight, Seamus, to protect him.
 Bessie will be pleased.
 Seamus has taken a shine to ‘Gator, as everyone generally does.
 They sit up discussing the ins and outs of farming on the prairie.
 I’m glad to sleep in on Saturday morning when ‘Gator drags Seamus for milking.
 I am slightly jealous that Bessie might not even notice the difference.
 With no one to protect him, Jace and I make short work of fucking John Boy, our morning delight.
 We are making up for lost time, with an evening and now a morning fuck-fest.
 Taking a break, we fantasize about rooming together in college.
 We end up singing the Shondells ‘Love that Dirty Water.’

 I hate how I have to try to be as ‘rah rah’ as Jack.
 Once he stops celebrating and notices my lesser enthusiasm, he has a Jack minor meltdown.
-I assure him that it was still months away.
+I assure him that it is still months away.
 I will be perfectly happy as long as we are together.

 “I could always go back to Florida when I’m 18 and go to junior high with Tommy.”